20 Different Types of Wasps in Oregon

 They are often seen around gardens, feeding on nectar from flowers.
 Their larvae live in the ground, where they feed on small insects like aphids.

-Squarehead Wasps, types of wasps in Oregon, are solitary creatures, meaning they do not live in colonies and prefer to hunt alone.
+Squarehead Wasps in Oregon are solitary creatures, meaning they do not live in colonies and prefer to hunt alone.

-Thread-waisted wasps can also sting if provoked, so it is best to observe them from a distance.
+They can also sting multiple times if provoked, so it is best to avoid them altogether.